EPCCed/2025-02-24_CCP9-GradSchool/_episodes/12-cluster.md

 ## Nodes

-Individual computers that compose a cluster are typically called _nodes_ (although you will also hear people call them _servers_, _computers_ and _machines_).
-On a cluster, there are different types of nodes for different types of tasks.
+Individual computers that compose an HPC system are typically called _nodes_ (although you will also hear people call them _servers_, _computers_ and _machines_).
+On an HPC system, there are different types of nodes for different types of tasks.
 The node where you are right now is called the _login node_, _head node_, _landing pad_, or _submit node_.
-A login node serves as an access point to the cluster.
+A login node serves as an access point to the HPC system.

 As a gateway, the login node should not be used for time-consuming or resource-intensive tasks.
 You should be alert to this, and check with your site's operators or documentation for details of what is and isn't allowed.
 It is well suited for uploading and downloading files, setting up software, and running tests.
-Generally speaking, in these lessons, we will avoid running jobs on the login node.

 Who else is logged in to the login node?